 If you have enough time, you can visit other museums, such as Toy and little train museum, Natural history and ethnographic museum, and Hansi museum.

 But the most popular is Musée Unterlinden, located in the former convent and opened in April 1853 as the museum.
 It was renovated in 1980, and today it consists of two building complexes, with the Issenheim altarpiece, the masterwork of the German religious painter Matthias Grünewald, then medieval and modern paintings, archeological objects, and art collections.

 Saint Martin’s Church

-Saint Martin’s Church is a Roman Catholic Church built between 1235 and 1365, in Gothic architectural style, dedicated to St. Martin.
+Saint Martin’s Church is a Roman Catholic Church built between 1235 and 1365, in the Gothic architectural style, dedicated to St. Martin.
 It was restored several times.
 In 1572 the fire destroyed the roofs and the south tower, which was replaced later in the form of the specific lantern shape.
-The main restorations were in 1982, when the foundations of a Carolingian church from the year 1000, and traces from the 11th and 12th century were found.
+The main restorations were in 1982, when the foundations of a Carolingian church from the year 1000, and traces from the 11th and 12th centuries were found.

 The citizens usually call it the Cathedral of Colmar even though it was a cathedral only temporarily during the French Revolution.
 It was a Collegiate church, which means that it was administered by a chapter of canons, and the city has never been the seat of a bishop.
 The church is open every day from 8 AM to 6.30 PM, except Sunday morning.

-Another important religious site is Dominican church, built between 1283 and 1346, in the old Gothic style.
+Another important religious site is the Dominican church, built between 1283 and 1346, in the old Gothic style.
 It was restored a few times, especially in the early 1980 and 1990s.
 Here you can see the famous masterpiece: Altarpiece of Madonna of the Rose Bush, made by Martin Schongauer around 1475.
 The entrance fee is 1,5 euros for adults.